4alpha/assignment-2019/Harshada/Angular_Demo/calculator/README.md

 # Calculator

-Simple Calculator which can perform basic 4 functionality.
+Simple Calculator which can perform basic 4 functionality..